Over 40? Here Are 40 Things No One Tells You About Being Single

 Grocery shopping is hard.

-Unless you actually enjoy eating the same pasta bolognese for eight days in a row, you’re going to find that one of the not-so-great parts of being single is grocery shopping.
-Meal prep is generally created with family portions in mind, and so anything you make for a family of one is going to end up lasting longer than you want it to.
+Unless you actually enjoy eating the same pasta bolognese five days in a row, you're going to find that one of the not-so-great parts of being single after 40 is grocery shopping.
+Meal prep is generally formulated with family portions in mind, and so anything you make for a family of one is going to end up lasting a long time.

 You sleep more.

 Getting the bed all to yourself comes with its fair share of perks.
-According to one survey of 2,000 Americans from Amerisleep, single individuals get an average of 7.13 hours of sleep nightly, compared to married individuals who only receive 6.71 hours.
-And if you need some help nodding off, steal these 11 Doctor-Approved Secrets for Falling Asleep Faster—Tonight.
+According to a 2017 survey of 2,000 Americans from Amerisleep, single individuals get an average of 7.13 hours of sleep nightly, compared to married individuals who net 6.71 hours.

 Not only do single men and women sleep more, but they also sleep more soundly.
-When you’re single, “you determine the temperature, the type of covers, the level of darkness, what side you want to sleep on, and the time you are going to wake up in the morning,” explains Rhonda Milrad, LCSW, a relationship therapist and founder of online relationship community Relationup.
-“There is no snoring, shuffling, sneezing, coughing, or early morning bathroom runs to disturb your sleep.”
+That's because when you're single, "you determine the temperature, the type of covers, the level of darkness, what side you want to sleep on, and the time you are going to wake up in the morning," explains Milrad.
+"There is no snoring, shuffling, sneezing, coughing, or early morning bathroom runs to disturb your sleep."

 You don't have to deal with relationship stress.